SteveBarnett/Remixing/_thinking/the-three-uhds.md

     - That things are **good as they are**.
     - That **you** are good as you are.

-When you can't relax, let go, don't fight that.
-Just notice how it feels, holding on, fighting, struggling.
+When you can't do a step, don't fight it.
+Just notice how it feels.

 ---